 Conquer the Tongariro Alpine Crossing, New Zealand's top-rated 1-day trek and spend the afternoon hiking an active volcano.

-Travel along the Whanganui River by jet boat visiting old Maori and European settlements before travelling to the night's lodge by bus.
+Explore the Whanganui River further by jet boat, visiting old Maori and European settlements.

-In the morning, trade the canoe for a jet boat and continue downriver.
-After a short walk to the Bridge to Nowhere, board the jet boat again and return to the bus, travelling on to Snowy Waters Lodge for the night.
+In the morning, trade the canoe for a jet boat and continue exploring the picturesque Whanganui River.
+During short walks or stops en route, learn about the region's history and local conservation efforts.
+If weather permits, head out for a visit to the abandoned Bridge to Nowhere.
+Return to Blue Duck Station before travelling on to Snowy Waters Lodge for the night.
 Enjoy a delicious dinner.

 In the morning, transfer to Wellington and visit the Te Papa museum, dedicated to the history and culture of New Zealand.